Careers Education, Information, Advice and Guidance Policy

 Funding is allocated in the annual budget planning round in the context of whole school priorities and particular needs in CEIAG.
-The Student Progression Manager is responsible for the effective deployment of resources.
+The Careers Leader is responsible for the effective deployment of resources.

 8 Professional Development

-The Student Progression Manager is QCG qualified and has undertaken suitable training and professional development to ensure that he is able to manage his responsibilities.
-The Student Progression Manager will attend all relevant CEIAG training opportunities and network meetings to update his knowledge and skills and disseminate information relating to CEIAG throughout school by way of meetings, briefing and staff training.
+The Careers Advisor is QCG qualified and has undertaken suitable training and professional development to ensure that she is able to manage his responsibilities.
+The Careers Leader will attend all relevant CEIAG training opportunities and network meetings to update her knowledge and skills and disseminate information relating to CEIAG throughout school by way of meetings, briefing and staff training.

 There are annual updates and training opportunities for all school staff.
 An assessment of whole school staff training needs is done annually or more frequently by request.
-Staff training needs relating to CEIAG are identified by the Student Progression Manager or by individual request.
+Staff training needs relating to CEIAG are identified by the Careers Leader or by individual request.
 The school endeavours to meet all training needs within a reasonable period of time.

 9 Monitoring, review and evaluation